andsens/bootstrap-vz/tests/system/README.rst

 Missing parts
 -------------
-The integration testing harness is in no way complete.
+The system testing harness is in no way complete.

 * It still has no support for providers other than Virtualbox, EC2 and Docker.
 * Creating an SSH connection to a booted instance is cumbersome and does not